tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if any of dwc:countryCode, dwc:decimalLatitude, dwc:decimalLongitude are bdq:Empty; POTENTIAL_ISSUE if (1) the geographic coordinates are within the distance given by bdq:spatialBufferInMeters from the center of the supplied dwc:countryCode as represented in the bdq:sourceAuthority (or one of the centers, if the bdq:sourceAuthority provides more than one per country code) and (2) the dwc:coordinateUncertaintyInMeters is bdq:Empty or less than half the square root of the area of the country; otherwise NOT_ISSUE.
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if any of dwc:countryCode, dwc:decimalLatitude, dwc:decimalLongitude are bdqval:Empty; POTENTIAL_ISSUE if (1) the geographic coordinates are within the distance given by bdqval:spatialBufferInMeters from the center of the supplied dwc:countryCode as represented in the bdqval:sourceAuthority (or one of the centers, if the bdqval:sourceAuthority provides more than one per country code) and (2) the dwc:coordinateUncertaintyInMeters is bdqval:Empty or less than half the square root of the area of the country; otherwise NOT_ISSUE.

 #### Information Elements